 Preprandial represents any time before a meal.
 And postprandial represents any time after a meal.
 With this new data, now you could gain a deeper insight into blood glucose samples relative to when the user last ate a meal.
 Now, we are onto supporting insulin deliver in HealthKit.

 Here is a graph of what it looks like in HealthKit for all data that's been inserted into Health.

 To support this new type, we've added a new quantity type identifier.
 This is HKQuantityTypeIdentifier, insulinDelivery.

 When adding samples of this quantity type, you must include the delivery reason.

 To do this, you should use the HKMetadataKeyInsulin DeliveryReason.
 Metadata.
 This metadata supports two possible values.

 These values and be found on the Enum HKInsulinDeliverReason.

 These values are basal and bolus.

+Basal is the background metabolic need throughout the day.
 While bolus is the episodic need such as for a meal and correcting high blood sugar.

 It's important to know that you should only add these kinds of samples after user has delivered insulin.